Operationalization is a fundamental process in qualitative research, turning abstract concepts into measurable variables.

 For instance, in a research study on job satisfaction, researchers might look for recurring themes related to work environments or relationships with colleagues.
 The analysis should be rigorous and systematic to ensure that the findings are robust and credible.

-Ensuring credibility is crucial in qualitative research to establish the trustworthiness of the findings.
+Ensuring credibility is essential in qualitative research to establish the trustworthiness of the findings.
 This involves several strategies, including triangulation, member checking, and peer debriefing.

 Triangulation involves using multiple data sources, methods, or researchers to cross-verify the findings.